Of Privilege and Pretense

 i recently heard of people giving themselves titles like, “panoramic prophet”, “all encompassing prophet”, “comprehensive teacher”, “master prophet”, “super-prophet”, “dread apostle”, or “super mystic”, and then there comes a guy trumping all those by naming himself, “Pastor to the prophets”.
 When will it end?
 This is absurd.
 Jesus, even Jesus the Son of God said of Himself in John 5:31, “If I testify about myself, my testimony is not valid.”
 Isn’t it enough that God has given us the privilege of exercising His gifts, which are supposed to be used to glorify Him and bring forth the Kingdom of God?
 His spiritual gifts are a privilege, not used in pretension to create a facade of greatness for ourselves.

-When privilege becomes entitlement, when we make the assumption we are more than we are because we “deserve” glory, then pretense is revealed and our God-given-privilege becomes an aberration.
+When privilege becomes entitlement, when we assume we are more than we are because we “deserve” glory, then pretense is revealed and our God-given-privilege becomes an aberration.
 Do we think God owes us something and we deserve favor because we have “the right kind of history”?

 i believe we often operate in pretentious faith when we feel small, invalidated, and we need to be larger in our own eyes than we are.
 Romans 12:3, “Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment, in accordance with the measure of faith God has given you.”